 Pureed strawberries are added to the creamy cheesecake batter for this strawberry cheesecake recipe.
 The ingredients are simple, but important to get right!

 Almond Extract: Some folks have asked if they can leave out the almond extract I have to insist you leave it in, at least once.
-It adds a wonderfully light and freshing flavor to this decadent dessert!
+It adds a wonderfully light and refreshing flavor to this decadent dessert!

-How to Make Cheesecake Filling with No Lumps
+How to Make Real Strawberry Cheesecake

 One of the most important steps for lump-less cheesecake is making sure you have is room temperature ingredients.
-If you have to heat your cream cheese in a microwave be sure to whisk it smooth before using not only to ensure there aren’t lumps but that there are no “hot spots” throughout.
+If you have to heat your cream cheese in a microwave be sure to whisk it smooth before using it not only to ensure there aren’t lumps but that there are no “hot spots” throughout.

-- 10 ounces frozen unsweetened strawberries about 1 cup
+- 10 ounces frozen unsweetened strawberries, thawed

 - 1 cup (200g) granulated sugar